ejp-rd-vp/FiaB/README.md

 ```

+- The /data folder is where you will place your preCDE.csv file.  `Note that Version 1 CDE models are now deprecated!` There are [instructions on how to generate the (single!)
+Version 2 'preCDE.csv' file](./CDE%20Version2%20Models%20FiaB/README.md).
-- The /data folder will contain your CSV, with each CSV file representing one category of data that should be transformed (e.g. CDE or DCDE)
+- The /config folder will contain the [YARRRML Template](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/YARRRML) that will be applied to the final CSV.
-- The /config folder will contain [YARRRML Templates](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/YARRRML_Transform_Templates), one for each of the CSVs.
-You may add new YARRRML templates into this folder, and the associated CSV into the /data folder, so long as they follow the naming conventions that allow them to be automatically matched.
-- The /config folder WILL BE AUTOMATICALLY POPULATED with EJP version 1 or 2 models when you initiate a transformation (Version 1 models use the docker image cde-box-daemon:0.3.0; the Version 2 models use cde-box-daemon:0.6.0).
-Any identically-named template files will be over-written, but your own custom-designed templates will be left alone.
+- The /config folder WILL BE AUTOMATICALLY UPDATED with the latest EJP CDE Version 2 model when you initiate a transformation.
 - *NOTA BENE*:  Please execute `chmod a+w ./data/triples` prior to executing a transformation.
 The transformation tool in this container runs with very limited permissions, and cannot write to a folder that is mounted with default permissions.

 #### Preparing input data

-The transformation services take `CSV` as input files.
-We provide `CSVs` with example data and `YARRRML` templates for each of the European Rare Disease CDEs.
-The `YARRRML` templates are always loaded from GitHub automatically, so they stay up-to-date as we change the models in EJP-RD, but the `CSV` files must be added by the user.
+The EJP-RD CDE Version 2 Transformation process has three steps:

+1) A simple "preCDE" CSV file is created by the data owner (`you must do this!`)
+2) The preCDE.csv is transformed into the final CDE.csv (`this is automated`)
+3) The final CDE.csv is processed by the YARRRML transformer, and RDF is output into the `./data/triples` folder

+An exemplar [preCDE CSV](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/CSV_docs/exemplar_data/preCDE.csv), and the [standard YARRRML template]((https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/YARRRML/CDE_yarrrml_template.yaml)), are provided for you to test your installation.
+Copy/paste these into the appropriate folders (`./data` and `./config`)

+The YARRRML template is always loaded from GitHub automatically for every FiaB transformation, so it is always up-to-date with any model fixes/changes.
+You are responsible for generating your own `preCDE.csv`.  *NOTA BENE* the filenames MUST NOT BE CHANGED!
+The files are called `preCDE.csv`, and `CDE_yarrrml_template.yaml`!!
+YOU CANNOT CHANGE THIS!

 #### Configuring configuration and data folders